 Nevertheless, regardless of the environment, if you observe prolonged tension, conspicuous bullying, imminent conflict, or overt hostility, then you should intervene for reasons of safety and/or humaneness.
 If you intercede early, before bullying becomes severe or tension erupts into actual conflict, then I prefer three techniques.

-The first technique is called splitting, where you will physically walk between the dogs while maintaining a full-frontal shoulder position and direct eye contact aimed toward the more aggressive, dominant, and/or provocative dog.
-If done early and correctly, the splitting creates a timeout situation, whereby perhaps the dogs can be reintegrated once the provocative dog becomes less aroused and more considerate.
+The first technique is called splitting, where you physically walk between the dogs while maintaining a full-frontal shoulder position and direct eye contact aimed toward the more aggressive, dominant, and/or provocative dog.
+If done early and correctly, splitting creates a timeout situation, whereby perhaps the dogs can be reintegrated once the provocative dog becomes less aroused and more considerate.
 If done too late or if the provocative dog tries to move around the split, then use the split to foster the second technique or attach a leash to the provocative dog and walk him/her away from the calmer, more subordinate, or bullied dog.
 Distance will normally foster relaxation.

 The second technique is calling the more aggressive, dominant, and/or provocative dog to “Come.”
 Place some food in your hand, extend your hand toward the more provocative dog, say “Come” in a cheery voice, run backward, and lead the dog away from the calmer, more subordinate, or bullied dog.
 In most cases, only the provocative dog will follow the food, as the other dog will seek distance from the offensive dog more than it will desire the food.
 Only feed the provocative dog if the second dog does not follow.
 Then, attach a leash to maintain distance and only reacquaint the dogs if and when you believe a second introduction will be calmer and more successful.

 The third technique uses a neuroscience phenomenon called braking.
-A brake is a stimulus that interrupts impulsive and/or emotional behavior, whereby executive management, memory, cognitive, and inhibitory control centers of the brain take precedence.
+A brake is a stimulus that interrupts impulsive and/or emotional behavior, whereby inhibitory control centers of the brain take precedence.
 To create braking, start a split, provide shoulder and eye contact toward the provocative dog, and then sternly and loudly command, “Sit.”
 The strategy should interrupt the provocative dog’s focus on the other dog and instead direct visual orientation toward you, provide a specific action to perform in lieu of physically bullying or confronting the other dog, and encourage the provocative dog to become respectful and deferent toward you, whereby you can better manage the dog’s behavior.
 Once the provocative dog is sitting, either keep it there until it relaxes or attach a leash and take the dog away from the other dog.

 The splitting technique works well if you intervene very early, the arousal level has not reached a high level, and the provocative dog is respectful of human leadership.
 The come technique works well if the provocative dog is highly food motivated and/or is obedience trained and has a reliable recall.
 The braking/sit technique works well if the dog is more highly aroused by the dog than by food, but is obedient to the sit command and respectful to humans or subordinated by a stern voice.
 Typically, since I like to keep situations calm, I only use the third technique after the first two techniques have failed.
 However, if the provocative dog has reached a high arousal level, is much more motivated by the other dog than by food, is generally disrespectful, and/or is generally disobedient, then there is a risk that any of the three listed techniques may exacerbate the situation by adding stress and furthering arousal.

 If you believe an actual conflict is imminent or if the dogs are engaged in a veritable fight, then you should quickly, calmly, and safely separate the dogs.
 When separating the dogs, do not place your hands near the head, neck, or torso of the dogs, as you will place yourself at risk for severe injury.
-Instead, throw a pail of water on the dogs; blast the dogs with a high-powered hose; make an extremely loud, startling noise, such as blasting a stereo full volume; throw a jacket or dry blanket on the dogs or at least the chief provocateur, or for greatest impact throw a wet blanket on the dogs or on just the primary aggressor.
+Instead, throw a pail of water on the dogs; blast the dogs with a high-powered hose; make an extremely loud, startling noise, such as blasting an air horn; throw a jacket or dry blanket on the dogs or at least the chief provocateur, or for greatest impact throw a wet blanket on the dogs or on just the primary aggressor.
 Alternatively, if a second person is there to help, when the dogs are facing one another, each human should simultaneously “wheelbarrow” the dogs, by going to the rear of the dogs, grabbing and lifting the rear legs, and moving the dogs backwards so that they move apart from one another.
 Once separating the dogs, keep them separated, as reintroduction while one or both is still aroused is likely to provoke a second conflict.

 I know a professional trainer who while breaking up a fight between her personal dogs had a finger amputated.
 Instead of using the techniques recommended above, she grabbed the more aggressive dog by the collar, then attempted to pull the two dogs apart.
 However, her involvement further agitated both dogs.
 Consequently, the highly aroused loose dog lunged to bite the restricted dog about the neck.
 Unfortunately, in the process he completely severed the trainer’s ring finger.
 To her credit, the trainer was indomitable.
 Despite bleeding profusely, she finally separated and crated the dogs.
 Next, once the dogs were confined, she placed her detached finger in the refrigerator, applied direct pressure to the open wound, and sought the aid of a neighbor to drive her to the hospital.
 Regrettably, unlike with a clean knife wound, the jagged dog bite excessively damaged muscles and nerves.
 Therefore, microsurgeons were unsuccessful in their efforts to reattach the digit.
 Moral of the story: Never place your hands in the middle of battling dogs.
 A bite that may cause minor injury to a dog may cause major injury to a human hand.

 Wet blankets have been used for years to calm furious, out of control human patients in mental hospitals.
 We have also employed the technique at CPT.
 Several years ago, a large Rottweiler visited us for intraspecies aggression modification.
 We tried the scaffolding, counterconditioning, systematic desensitization, and positive reinforcement techniques that typically provide quick progress with the majority of reactive dogs.
 However, this Rottweiler failed to improve.
-To make matters worse, he became more agitated during each successive trial repetition, whereby we were concerned that he may escape the handler and seriously injure our volunteer dog.
+To make matters worse, he became more agitated during each successive trial repetition, whereby we were concerned he may escape the handler and seriously injure our volunteer dog.
 To provide added safety we double-collared the subject dog.
 Yet, we still needed an avant-garde method that would relax the Rottweiler, as we had reached the limits of our abilities with our standard methods.
 At the maximum distance of our building and at just the slightest visual exposure to our volunteer Samoyed the Rotty was still extremely high arousal and potentially dangerous.
 Therefore, I said, “It is time to step outside the box.”
-Subsequently, we soaked a blanket in cold water and then threw it over the Rottweiler during the next trial repetition.
+Subsequently, we soaked a blanket in cold water and threw it over the Rottweiler during the next trial repetition.
 The wet, shrouded Rottweiler immediately converted into a calm emotional state.
 The startling temperature and tactile sensations provided by the wet blanket created a powerful impulse control brake.
 Moreover, the interruption of visual stimulation helped to relax the Rottweiler and to redirect him from the target stimulus.
 Once the brake was in place the treatment plan progressed surprisingly well.
 Within 10 minutes of using the wet blanket we could calmly bring the Rottweiler within 7-feet of the Samoyed, whereas previously we had no control at 70 feet.

 The majority of dogs get along well with most other dogs and will fare better if you let them establish their relationships without human interference.
 Yet, you can maximize the probability of safe social play by astutely pairing playmates based on a history that considers play style, energy level, age, gender, sexual status, dominance status, and size.

-If you believe that bullying is occurring or that conflict may ensue, consider the criteria mentioned within the article to more accurately evaluate whether you are observing status-oriented play, fun play, or a potential conflict.
-If you are observing play or if the probability is high that the dogs will safely settle their discord, then do not intervene.
-On the other hand, if you sapiently assess that you are observing inconsiderate bullying or imminent conflict, then safely and effectively interrupt the provocateur in accordance with the techniques mentioned in Section IV.
+If you believe bullying is occurring or that conflict may ensue, consider the criteria mentioned within the article to more accurately evaluate whether you are observing status-oriented play, fun play, or a potential conflict.
+If you are observing play or if the probability is high the dogs will safely settle their discord, then do not intervene.
+On the other hand, if you sapiently assess you are observing inconsiderate bullying or imminent conflict, then safely and effectively interrupt the provocateur in accordance with the techniques mentioned in Section IV.